cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Index.md

 - **[CustomEntity](data-model-annotations/Custom-Entities):** Use this to decorate an integer property and indicate that it should be the id for a custom entity of a specific type.
 - **[CustomEntityCollection](data-model-annotations/Custom-Entities#customentitycollection):** Allows a user to pick multiple custom entities of a specific type, which can optionally have 'drag and drop' ordering.
 Designed to be applied to an `ICollection<int>` property.
 - **[CustomEntityMultiTypeCollection](data-model-annotations/Custom-Entities#customentitymultitypecollection):** Use this to decorate a collection of `CustomEntityIdentity` objects, indicating the property represents a set of custom entities of mixed types.
 Optional parameters indicate whether the collection is sortable.
+- **[DateAndTime](data-model-annotations/dates-and-times#dateandtime):** Use this to decorate a DateTime, DateTimeOffset or string property and provide a UI hint to the admin interface to display a timezone-insensitive date and time picker field.
+- **[DateAndTimeLocal](data-model-annotations/dates-and-times#dateandtimelocal):** Use this to decorate a DateTime, DatimeOffset or string property and provide a UI hint to the admin interface to display a timezone-sensitive date and time picker field.
+- **[Date](data-model-annotations/dates-and-times#date):** Use this to decorate a DateTime, DateTimeOffset or string property and provide a UI hint to the admin interface to display a timezone-insensitive date picker field.
-- **Date:** Use this to decorate a DateTime field and provide a UI hint to the admin interface to display a date picker field
+- **[DateLocal](data-model-annotations/dates-and-times#datelocal):** Use this to decorate a DateTime, DatimeOffset or string property and provide a UI hint to the admin interface to display a timezone-sensitive date picker field.
 - **[Document](/content-management/data-model-annotations/Documents):** Use with an (optionally nullable) integer to indicate this is for the id of a document asset.
 - **[DocumentCollection](/content-management/data-model-annotations/Documents#documentcollection):** This data annotation can be used to decorate a collection of integers, indicating the property represents a set of document asset ids.
 The editor allows for sorting and you can set filters for restricting file types.
 - **[Html](/content-management/data-model-annotations/Html):** Use this to decorate a string property and provide a UI hint to the admin interface to display an html editor field.
 Toolbar options can be specified in the constructor and the CustomToolbar property can be used to show a completely custom toolbar.